 Take extra dishwasher tablets if you plan to use it

 Be prepared for a lot of “hilly” walking, the site is massive!
 Unless you fancy hiring bikes or a golf buggy (the golf buggies actually look like so much fun!!)

 If you are planning on hiring bikes make sure you take your own helmet.
 We assumed these came with the bikes but you either have to bring your own or buy one for a whopping £20!
 We went without but got stung when it came to Harry as he had to have one of course!
 We also took our own toddler bike seat as they don’t provide these either

 If you plan to eat out I highly recommend the Tafern Pub for dinner.
 I had fish and chips and it was delicious!
 Service was great and the food came really quickly, perfect when you have an impatient and tired toddler on your hands

 Will you be visiting Bluestone this year??
 Take a look at my YouTube video for more info on Bluestone!

 *Our stay at Bluestone National Park Resort was kindly provided to us for free in exchange for an honest and open review!
 All of the opinions expressed are entirely my own!
 Thank you so much Bluestone for such a great trip!!

-I like to share my experiences of life with a deaf child via writing and filming videos for YouTube!
+I like to share my experiences of life with a deaf child via writing, filming videos for YouTube and Instagram!!